gazebosim/gz-sim/tutorials/server_config.md

 Most functionality on Ignition Gazebo is provided by plugins, which means that users can choose exactly what functionality is available to their simulations.
 Even running the physics engine is optional.
-This giver users great control and makes sure only what's crucial for a given simulation is loaded.
+This gives users great control and makes sure only what's crucial for a given simulation is loaded.

 This tutorial will go over how to specify what system plugins to be loaded for